MomsFriendlyDevCo/Momsronomicon/README.md

 A general use job description suitable for web-devs.

-	Due to an upswing in projects we are seeking a coder with moderate to expert level expereience with PHP and specifically the CodeIgniter framework.
-Other skills such as MySQL or general *nix experience are desirable but non-essencial if the candidate is willing to learn new skills.
+	Due to an upswing in projects we are seeking a coder with moderate to expert level expereience of PHP and/or NodeJS (specifically the CodeIgniter and ExpressJS frameworks respectively).
+Other skills such as database knowledge or general *nix experience are desirable but non-essencial if the candidate is willing to learn new skills.

 	Essential skill set: